jrwalk16/Java-Project-2/README.md

 1. Functionality to match supporting characters to the series they appear.
 2. Once we can match characters/series be able to look up all series a supporting character appears.

+#### Issues encountered
+1. Came across a few issues that were related to not having correct dependencies in pom.xml file.
+I spent too much time changes lines of code when my original code was fine I just needed to think more about what function/action I was trying to implement.
+2. A few times I didn't read through the error description well enough to figure out exactly what was wrong with my application.
+I need to spend more time reading up on common error codes/messages for Intellij and Spring Boot.

 ### Endpoints

 | ENDPOINT                                                | FUNCTIONALITY |